Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

-Ivacy has been in existence since 2007, yet their VPN service is not well known.
+Ivacy has been in existence since 2007, yet its VPN service is not well known.
 Owned by PMG Private Limited, the company is headquartered in Singapore.

 It has a long history of innovations that include the concept of split tunneling, which is a type of technology that makes it possible for your VPN to decide which of your web traffic will receive routing through your ISP and which should be routed through your VPN.